OWI Under 21 Defense Attorney in Iowa

 If convicted, you will face all the punishments for OWI that a person over 21 would.
-For a first offense, you will spend at least 48 hours in jail.
-There is a fine of $625, or $1,250 if personal injury or property damage was involved.
-You will be required to take a course on drunk driving and be subject to s substance abuse evaluation.
+For a first offense, there is a minimum of 48 hours in jail and a civil penalty of $1,250 or a fine of $1,250 plus 15% surcharge.

 You may be eligible for deferred judgment if this is your first offense.
 Your Des Moines drunk driving lawyer can review your options and advise you on the best possible path forward, and advocate for whatever you choose.

 Iowa Attorney for the Under 21 OWI in Polk County

 If you are younger than 21, you face both stricter standards and more stringent penalties if accused of drunk driving.
 A Des Moines OWI lawyer from McCarthy & Hamrock, P.C. will fight for you and your rights.
 We can challenge evidence during pre-trial motion hearings or at trial.